Geometry card tricks

 If you think you have chosen a wrong card, you can replace it with another card on top of the "wrong card" or start again using the "Start Again" button.

-Happy Pappus-Dobble playing!
+Happy Dobble-Pappus playing!

 CARDS: